sdfgeoff/wasm_minigames/src/swoop_engine_trails/index.md

 ## Moving the vertices
+Positioning the vertices is done inside the vertex shader - allowing the computation to be done in parallel.

 Given that our triangle strip ranges from (0, 1), we can compute the position of the information in the array using:
 ```glsl